Skewness and Kurtosis: Quick Guide (Updated 2023)

 As Pearson’s correlation coefficient differs from -1 (perfect negative linear relationship) to +1 (perfect positive linear relationship), including a value of 0 indicating no linear relationship, When we divide the covariance values by the standard deviation, it truly scales the value down to a limited range of -1 to +1.
 That accurately shows the range of the correlation values.

 Pearson’s first coefficient of skewness is helping if the data present high mode.
-But, if the data have low mode or various modes, Pearson’s first coefficient is not preferred, and Pearson’s second coefficient may be superior, as it does not rely on the mode.
+However, if the data exhibits low mode or multiple modes, it is preferable not to use Pearson’s first coefficient, and instead, Pearson’s second coefficient may be superior, as it does not depend on the mode.

 Pearson’s second coefficient of skewness